johaupt/johaupt.github.io/_posts/2019-09-19-Uplift_ITE_summary.md

 Unfortunately, research in different fields is fractured, with different termini and notation.
 The following list is meant as an incomplete, but comprehensive summary of state-of-the-art methods from bioinformatics, computer science, econometrics and business studies to estimate individualized treatment effects.
 I will assume that we know how randomized experiments work and that we have data on some individuals who have gotten treatment and some who haven't.

 # Notation
-My notation is roughly in line with the econometric literature:
+My notation roughly follows the econometric literature:

 Covariates for individual *i* (*What we know about the person*   ): \\( X_i \\)
 (Estimated) Propensity score (*Their chance to get the coupon from us* ): \\( P(W=w|X), e(X)=P(T=1|X) \text{when} T \in {0;1} \\)